Faculty Intensives, Institutes, and Seminars

 By the end of this session, participants should be able to:

-* Reflect on learner identities/expectations and their relationship to inclusive course design.
+* Reflect on learner identities/expectations and their relationship to inclusive syllabus design.

-* Apply principles of inclusive teaching to their course design and class climate.
+* Apply principles of inclusive teaching to their syllabus design and class climate.

-* Analyze and revise to their course design (including content, assessments, grading policies, etc.) from an inclusive perspective.
+* Analyze and revise their syllabus design (including content, assessments, grading policies, etc.) from an inclusive perspective.

 Course Design Essentials